Neha Sinha, New Delhi, April 23 2009.

 The city came together to celebrate Earth Day.
 At the Yamuna Biodiversity Park in Wazirabad, students and children from the adjoining Jahangirpuri area were taken on a tour of the park and the concept of biodiversity and the Yamuna ecosystem was explained to them.
 The Energy and Resources Institute organised a paperbag-making contest over the past few weeks, in which 1.3 lakh bags were made at schools across India, Qatar, Oman and Singapore.

 NGO Delhi Greens and Development Alternatives also launched the Delhi Environment Action Network (Delhi-EAN) in the presence of officials from the Ministry of Environment and Forest.

-Click here to read this news report on the IE’s website.
+Click here to read this story on Indian Express website.